MPWD has moved from Level 2 to Level 1 of the Water Shortage Contingency Plan

 Outdoor Landscape Submittal Instructions

 The Mid-Peninsula Water District is dedicated to tailoring our communications to customer needs.
-Now, you can register for MPWD’s New Customer Connect program to receive flash news alerts via text or email, e-newsletters, and participate in surveys.
-Subscribe today and receive an opportunity for a free MPWD bonus gift!Sign Up Now!
+You can register for MPWD’s Customer Connect program to receive News Flash alerts via text or email, e-newsletters, and participate in surveys.
+Subscribe today and get connected!Sign Up Now!

 The MPWD Board of Directors regularly meet the 4th Thursday of each month at 6:30 pm at 1075 Old County Road, Suite A, Belmont, CA 94002.